aws-samples/aws-control-tower-securityhub-enabler/README.md

 ## Instructions

-1. Run src/package.sh to package the code and dependencies
 1. Upload the src/securityhub_enabler.zip file to an S3 bucket, note the bucket name
 1. Gather other information for deployment parameters: